schvoy/user-bundle/README.md

 ## Configuration reference

-Extra configuration is not needed for this bundle.
+Extra configuration is not allowed yet for this bundle.